News Update :

 Follow-Through is result of Movements.

-The follow-through is the result of the prior body movements.
+Golf Lessons By Tom Ward The follow-through is the result of the prior body movements.
 After impact it's just a matter of releasing all tension and letting centrifugal force finish your swing.
 Centrifugal force will keep the clubface travel and clubface angle in the proper position.
-After the ball leaves the clubface there is nothing you can do that will affect the flight of the ball.
+After the

 comments | | Read More...